JSTOR-Labs/plant-humanities/tamarind/README.md

 <param ve-entity eid="Q312959" title="Joseph de Tournefort">
 {#paragraph10}

-Tamarind is mentioned in traditional Sanskrit literature and traditional African medical texts like the [_Kitab al-qawl al-sinna_.](http://www.cci.uct.ac.za/usr/cci/publications/aria/download_issues/2012/Mukhtar%20Bunza.pdf) Tamarind also appears in the Susruta-Samhita, an Ayurvedic medicine text.
+Tamarind is mentioned in traditional Sanskrit literature and traditional African medical texts like the [_Kitab al-qawl al-sinna_.](http://www.cci.uct.ac.za/usr/cci/publications/aria/download_issues/2012/Mukhtar%20Bunza.pdf) Tamarind also appears in the _Susruta-Samhita_, an Ayurvedic medicine text.
 With such a diverse array of uses—and its hearty ability to withstand hot, dry climates—the plant captured the imagination of colonists on the hunt for profitable crops.
-The well-known synonym T. occidentalis, for example, was included in Henry Perrine’s 1838 report to the U.S. Congress House Committee on Agriculture, in which he includes T. occidentalis as a notable crop of value.
+The well-known synonym _T. occidentalis_, for example, was included in Henry Perrine’s 1838 report to the U.S. Congress House Committee on Agriculture, in which he includes _T. occidentalis_ as a notable crop of value.
 <param ve-knightlab-timeline source="12v78oD74K_9d8_2Cs3DlEKoWdAy4ctB_lLUB2gYeiFk" timenav-position="bottom" hash-bookmark="false" initial-zoom="1" height="750">
 <param ve-entity eid="Q1995239" title="Susruta-Samhita">
 <param ve-entity eid="Q4268924" title="Henry Perrine" aliases="Henry Perrine’s">